When Should Family Visit Newborn Baby?

 This is not selfish or cruel.
 It is honoring my humaneness and vulnerabilities.
 And when I understand what it means to honor myself, I can do the same with others.
 When someone expresses their own boundaries, I do not take this personally.
 I can recognize that we are all different and have different needs.

 So in the case of having a newborn, there can certainly be a lot that a new parent needs!
 For moms, we have been growing a human for the greater part of the past year.
-And if that experience was not particularly pleasant, that alone can create a huge need for some time to regroup mentally, emotionally and physically (for a glimpse of the unglamorous side of pregnancy, you can check out my post on Morning Sickness Misery).
+And if that experience was not particularly pleasant, that alone can create a huge need for some time to regroup mentally, emotionally and physically (for those who experienced awful Morning Sickness, you know what I’m saying).
 And of course moms may need some time to recover from labor and delivery as well.

 Dads are also likely feeling the toll of the past 9 months, as many take on additional tasks while their partners are pregnant.
 And they are also adjusting to having a newborn.